Jameshuff95/Jameshuff95/README.md

   Through various sources online I have gained a strong understanding in HTML, CSS, and Javascript.

-  Javascript Technologies I have familiarity but limited experience in: jQuery, SCSS/SASS, d3, React.
+  Javascript Technologies I have familiarity but limited experience in jQuery, SCSS/SASS, d3.js and React.js.

   I have relavent certifications in these areas viewable in my portfolio.